Love Vs Attachment: Is It Truly Love?

 How Your Partner Treats You Dictates Your Entire Mood

-When two people in love get into a fight, it can put a damper on things.
-It doesn't necessarily ruin the entire day.
-When someone is attached to another individual, however, how they are treated by their partner will dictate how they feel for the rest of the day and their moods will often be extreme.
+When two people in love get into a fight, it can put a damper on things, but it doesn’t necessarily ruin the entire day.
+When someone is attached to another individual on an unhealthy level, however, how they are treated by their partner will dictate how they feel for the rest of the day, and their moods will often be extreme.
 Say, for example, that their partner decides to ignore them.
 They may respond by feeling terrible, crying, or exhibiting other negative behaviors as a result of the actions of their partner.
-Likewise, attention or gifts can elevate the mood very high and make the partner's entire day.
+Likewise, attention or gifts can elevate the mood very high and make the partner’s entire day.
 These drastic mood shifts can create an overall toxic environment in which a partner can withhold or give love in order to gain control over the attached person.
-Overall, this sign of attachment can be one of the more dangerous aspects of a relation.
+Overall, this sign of attachment can be one of the more dangerous aspects of a relationship.

 You Want More Than Your Partner Does

-Love is a two-way street and you need to give and take in order to keep the relationship healthy.
+Love is a two-way street, and mutual trusts develops when both partners give and take in order to keep the relationship healthy.
 Those who are in love do what they can to make sure that both they and their partner are happy.
-You expect that your partner will take care of you and you put out the effort to take care of your partner.
+You expect that your partner will take care of you, and you put out the effort to take care of your partner.
 In a relationship with unhealthy attachment problems, one partner will keep taking from the other without needing or wanting to give back.
 This goes back to the theme that attachment is selfish.
 A partner is staying in that relationship because someone is giving them the attention that they crave.